Jacob Wrestled with an Angel. The Consequence of Struggling with YHVH

 And when he saw that he prevailed not against him, he touched the hollow of his thigh; and the hollow of Jacob’s thigh was strained, as he wrestled with him.
 And he said: ‘Let me go, for the day breaketh.’
 And he said: ‘I will not let thee go, except thou bless me.’
 And he said unto him: ‘What is thy name?’
 And he said: ‘Jacob.’
 And he said: ‘Thy name shall be called no more Jacob, but Israel; for thou hast striven with God and with men, and hast prevailed.’
 (Gen 32:26-29 JPS)

+As odd as this whole scene is, we need to ask ourselves the question as to why there would be any need for a mighty messenger (angel) of Elohim to “wrestle” with a human being and which is even odder: he could not prevail over him.
+And if that was not odd enough, while Ya’akov was holding the angel in his grip, the angel was pleading for his release.
 In order to understand this bizarre story, we need to see what the Hebrew text of Gen 32:26-29 says and the first word we will study is the Hebrew word behind “wrestled.”
 This Hebrew word is אָבַק avak, and is used also in other passage in the Tanak (the Hebrew Scripture) to mean “dust.”
 And this is where the challenge begins.
 What would dust and wrestling have in common?
 We read in Exo 9:8-9 JPS,

 And the LORD said unto Moses and unto Aaron: ‘Take to you handfuls of soot of the furnace, and let Moses throw it heavenward in the sight of Pharaoh.
-And it shall become small dust over all the land of Egypt, and shall be a boil breaking forth with blains upon man and upon beast, throughout all the land of Egypt.’
+And it shall become small dust over all the land of Egypt and shall be a boil breaking forth with blains upon man and upon beast, throughout all the land of Egypt.’
 (Exo 9:8-9 JPS)

 Unlike in Gen 32:26-29, here the word אָבַק avak, is translated by the JPS translators as “fine dust” and as it couples with the word for “ashes” in the context of the verses, it clearly means “dust.”